IDinsight/ask-a-question/load_testing/README.md

 3. Create an AAQ account, retrieve an API key.

-4. Set both the AAQ URL (e.g.<https://app.ask-a-question.com/api/>) and AAQ_API_KEY in .env file as `TARGET_URL` and `AAQ_API_KEY` respectively.
+4. Copy the `sample.env` contents into a new `.env` file and set both the `TARGET_AAQ_URL` (e.g.<https://app.ask-a-question.com/api/>) and `AAQ_API_KEY` as needed.
+   [Optional] If you are testing TypeBot loads as well, you will need to set those `.env` variables as per the instructions in the `sample.env`

+5. Ensure your configuration `.json` looks correct.
+In the `conigs/` folder there is a `.json` that defines which tests are carried out when the `main.py` script is run.
+   [Optional] If you would like to test out AAQ in the context of a TypeBot flow, you can include `typebot.py` in list corresponding to the key `locustfile_list`.

-5. Run the main script.
+6. Run the main script.

    ```console
    python main.py
    ```

-   This script will loop through each experiment in the config file and its given test configurations and run each parameter combination through `locust`, saving results to file.
+   This script will loop through each experiment in the default experiment config file and its given test configurations and run each parameter combination through `locust`, saving results to file.

-   > Note: Each experiment can specify multiple values for each parameter, and so multiple load-tests may be run for each experiment.

    The script can be run with the following command-line arguments:

    - `--config`: JSON file containing configs for tests.

-     Default `configs/constant_multi.json`.
+     Default `configs/1_200_users.json`.

    - `--output`: Folder to store outputs.